prcutler/stoneopen/wp-content/plugins/wp-dbmanager/readme.txt

 = Donations =
 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

+= Disclaimer =
+* Note that this plugin passes your datababase password via --password in the command line of mysqldump.
+This is convenient but as a trade off, it is insecure.
+* On some systems, your password becomes visible to system status programs such as ps that may be invoked by other users to display command lines.
+MySQL clients typically overwrite the command-line password argument with zeros during their initialization sequence.
+However, there is still a brief interval during which the value is visible.
+Also, on some systems this overwriting strategy is ineffective and the password remains visible to ps.
+Source: [End-User Guidelines for Password Security](http://dev.mysql.com/doc/refman/5.5/en/password-security-user.html)
+* If this is a concern to you, I recommend another database backup plugin called [WP-DB-Backup](https://wordpress.org/plugins/wp-db-backup/)
+* To know about the difference between WP-DBManager and WP-DB-backup, checkout __What is the difference between WP-DBManager and WP-DB-Backup?__ in the [FAQ section](https://wordpress.org/plugins/wp-dbmanager/faq/).

 == Changelog ==
+= Version 2.75 =
+* FIXED: When activating the plugin, copy index.php to the backup folder
+* FIXED: If you are on Apache, .htaccess will be copied to the backup folder, if you are on IIS, Web.config will be copied to the backup folder
+* FIXED: When choosing 1 Month(s) for Backup/Optimize/Repair, the next date calculation is wrong

+= Version 2.74 =
+* FIXED: escapeshellarg() already escape $, no need to double escape it

+= Version 2.73 =
+* FIXED: Unable to backup/restore database if user database password has certain special characters in them

+= Version 2.72 =
+* FIXED: Use escapeshellcmd() to escape shell commands.
+Props Larry W. Cashdollari.
+* FIXED: Do not allow LOAD_FILE to be run.
+Props Larry W. Cashdollari.
+* FIXED: Uses dbmanager_is_valid_path() to check for mysql and mysqldump path.
+Fixes arbitrary command injection using backup path.
+Props Larry W. Cashdollari.
+* FIXED: Uses realpath() to check for backup path.
+Fixes arbitrary command injection using backup path.
+Props Larry W. Cashdollari.

 = Version 2.71 =
 * NEW: Bump to 4.0